-BARBICIDE® Certificate Name Changes And FAQs Can Be Found HERE:
+BARBICIDE® and COVID-19 Certificate FAQs Can Be Found HERE:

-I have just passed the BARBICIDE® Certification exam, but can't download my certificate.
+I have just passed the BARBICIDE® or COVID-19 Certification, but can't access my certificate.
 Where can I find it?

 Is the BARBICIDE® Certification available in other languages?